RussellCarey/Invoice-Manager/README.md

 ## Status

-Project is: Finished but not completed.
+Project is: Unfinished and wont be completed.
+I plan to recreate the project ofrom the beginning to improve it in all aspects.

 This was a project just for learning to use Stripe payment portals and to practice making a website / app with Next JS.

 The Design was from a Front End Mentor Challenge.

-## Features for future development
-- Will recreate the project on the whole to improve it in all aspects.

 ## Contact
 Created by [@RussellCarey](https://twitter.com/russellcareyy) - feel free to contact me about the project